systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 2. Send 2'nd reminder to corresponding author after 4 days, since 1's reminder

-3. Contact Christopher Fick to get the emails of all authors of the article
+3. Contact your manager to get email addresses of all authors of the article

 4. Send 3'd (last) reminder to all authors

 5. If you do not get a reply after 4 days, contact your manager and agree that you put this aricle on hold.
-When agreed, your manager is responsible to put the paper on-hold.
+Once agreed, your manager should put the paper on-hold.
 From that point manager is responsible for follow up of the article.

-6. When manager contacts team member with an update from author (for the article which has been put on-hold), team member needs to resume review of the article.
+6. If manager gets a reply from author (for "on-hold article"), manager needs to relay author's reply to team member.
+Team member needs to resume review of the article.
 From that point team member is responsible for communication with author.
-If further follow up is required, then it should be done in accordance with this procedure (i.e. new 1'st, 2'nd and 3'd reminders if required).
+If further follow up is required, then it should be done in accordance with this procedure (i.e. new 1'st, 2'nd and 3'd reminders, if required).

 Instructions for manager